knolga/fastlane-plugin-code_static_analyzer/README.md

 Each analyzer in this plugin generate separate report `codeAnalysResult_<name of analyzer>.xml` and save result status in shared values `<NAME>_ANALYZER_STATUS`: 0 - code is clear, any other value - code include warnings/errors.
 Finally you can check plugin return value (true='code is clear'/false) to decide what to do next. <br />
-All reports are generated in JUnit format for easier start-up at the CI servers.
+All reports are generated in JUnit format for easier start-up at the CI servers.<br />
+This plugin can be used in pair with CI static code analysis plugins.
+Check out the `Using CI plugins` section.

 ## Important
 - You can configure rubocop analyzer by creating configuration file `.rubocop.yml` in your project (more about rubocop configuration http://rubocop.readthedocs.io/en/latest/cops/)